MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ::: moniker range="sc-dpm-2022"

 >[!Note]
-> DPM isn't supported, when you use Managed Instance link for distributed availability group.
+> DPM isn't supported when you use Managed Instance link for distributed availability group.

 ### SQL Server 2022 support